 As an investor in equity, we expose ourselves to various media, to listen to and learn the ideas, the tools that talks about the past, present, and probable future of the market.

 But, that doesn’t seem to work enough, as we struggle to gain the equity return that we expect to earn from the market.
-So, what else we need to learn to get the kind of equity return the market has offered over time?
+So, what else do we need to learn to get the kind of equity returns the market has offered over time?

 2 things that can substantially change your earnings from the equity market for the better.
 And surprisingly, these 2 things are not truly a part of the technicalities of this field and are totally in your control.
 Things which are no less important or might well be more important than anything else related to the equity market when it comes to generating returns in long term.